fgscivittaro/fsfsnm/django_tutorial.md

 ##### HTML Forms
 - an HTML form is a tag that allows you to send information back to the server
+- `{% csrf_token %}` is a simple command interpreted by Django that does not let other browsers use the cookies on your browser to send requests (basically it doesn't allow your Django website to be scammed by the Nigerian prince, who uses an analogous process)